Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 import logging
-from TwitchChannelPointsMiner import TwitchChannelPointsMiner from TwitchChannelPointsMiner.logger import LoggerSettings from TwitchChannelPointsMiner.classes.entities.Bet import Strategy, BetSettings, Condition, OutcomeKeys, FilterCondition from TwitchChannelPointsMiner.classes.entities.Streamer import Streamer, StreamerSettings
+from TwitchChannelPointsMiner import TwitchChannelPointsMiner from TwitchChannelPointsMiner.logger import LoggerSettings from TwitchChannelPointsMiner.classes.Settings import Priority from TwitchChannelPointsMiner.classes.entities.Bet import Strategy, BetSettings, Condition, OutcomeKeys, FilterCondition from TwitchChannelPointsMiner.classes.entities.Streamer import Streamer, StreamerSettings

 twitch_miner = TwitchChannelPointsMiner(
     username="your-twitch-username",
-    claim_drops_startup=False,                  # If you want to auto claim all drops from Twitch inventory on startup logger_settings=LoggerSettings(
+    claim_drops_startup=False,                  # If you want to auto claim all drops from Twitch inventory on startup priority=[                                  # Custom priority in this case for example:
+        Priority.DROPS,                         # - we want first of all to collect all drops Priority.STREAK,                        # - after all drops are collected do priority on watch-streak Priority.ORDER                          # - when we have all of drops claimed and no watch-streak avaialable use the order priority
+    ],
+    logger_settings=LoggerSettings(
         save=True,                              # If you want to save logs in file (suggested) console_level=logging.INFO,             # Level of logs - use logging.DEBUG for more info)